Emily Coit

 Teaching at UChicago since 2021

-Research Interests: Nineteenth-century American Literature | Nineteenth-century British Literature | Literary History | Intellectual History | Prose Fiction | Nonfiction Prose
+Research Interests: Nineteenth-century American Literature | Nineteenth-century British Literature | Literary History | Book History

 Biography

-I specialize in transatlantic literary and intellectual history.
-My teaching and research focus on conversations about education, citizenship, and democracy in the US and Britain during the nineteenth and early twentieth centuries.
+My teaching and research focus on conversations about education and democracy in the US and Britain during the nineteenth and early twentieth centuries.
 I'm especially interested in the histories of higher education, whiteness, and feminism.
+My current book project, "Hard Reading," investigates the making and early reception of the Harvard Classics; I'm also co-editing, with Philip Horne and Tamara Follini, a volume of Henry James's early short stories for the Cambridge Edition of the Complete Fiction of Henry James.

 Before coming to Chicago, I taught at the University of Bristol in the UK, where I joined the English faculty in 2015 after holding postdoctoral teaching positions at Princeton and Oxford.
-I'm interested in both the history and the practice of pedagogy, and I enjoy teaching academic writing and research methods through the lens of disciplinary history.

 Selected Publications